FossMec/GSoC-2019-Preparation/README.md

 ## GSoC-2019-Preparation
 A series of tasks for the students of MEC to progressively improve their skills and aim for Google Summer of Code.
-To know more contact [us](t.me/Johnover_Board)
+To know more contact foss@mec.ac.in

 # Instructions
 - Task #1: Figuring out your dream organizations